archimede-institut/sage-euler-product/doc/tutorial/index.rst

    [big_p, phi_q, r, nb_invariant_class, big_m, time_end - time_start, difference]

 which is rather explicit.
 The parameter :code:`big_m` is introduced in the reference paper and :code:`r` is the number of values of :math:`m` as per Eq.
-(5) of the refence paper that are being used.
+(5) of the reference paper that are being used.
 The timing is given in seconds, and :code:`difference` is an approximation of the number of correct decimals given.

 - Auxiliaries